quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_ABANDON Frame {#path-abandon-frame}

-The PATH_ABANDON frame informs the peer to abandon a path.
+The PATH_ABANDON frame informs the peer to abandon a path and retire the Path ID associated.

 PATH_ABANDON frames are formatted as shown in {{fig-path-abandon-format}}.